ExactlyEight/GameProject/README.md

 <br>•	Three main enemy types:
 <br> >>	Close combat: slasher, smasher …
 <br> >>	Range combat: flamethrower, drones …
-<br> >>	Mid-range/stealth: assassin, heal robot …
+<br> >>	Mid-range/stealth: assassin, heal bot …

 ## Allies:
 <br>•	The Vendor is the only ally, one of the ways of getting better weapons and ability upgrades.
-<br>•	Will be settled in the generated building.
-(Once in a time he shows himself.)
+<br>•	Will be settled in the generated building. (generated once per level)

 ## Map:
-<br>•	Each district will change its shape when the player dies.
+<br>•	Each district will change its layout when the player dies.
 <br>•	Map generated in procedural way from created assets.

 ## Environment:
 <br>•	Futuristic city with tall block buildings in neon style.
-<br>•	Cable cars transporting through the levels.
+<br>•	Trains/lifts transporting through the levels.
 <br>•	Multiple levels of environment.
 (1st – closest most detailed enviro (streets and assets directly within the players reach), 2nd – further enviro with less details (top parts of the buildings), 3rd – far away enviro completing image (background and filler assets))
 <br>•	Fog for covering nonvisible areas and creating tension during the game.